micmejia/bible-dump/AMPC/Revelation/Rev 22.md

-I [personally solemnly] warn everyone who listens to the statements of the prophecy [the [^e]predictions and the consolations and admonitions pertaining to them] in this book: If anyone shall add anything to them, God will add _and_ lay upon him the plagues (the afflictions and the calamities) that are recorded _and_ described in this book.
+I [personally solemnly] warn everyone who listens to the statements of the prophecy [the predictions and the consolations and admonitions pertaining to them] in this book: If anyone shall add anything to them, God will add _and_ lay upon him the plagues (the afflictions and the calamities) that are recorded _and_ described in this book.